nachtmaar/androlyzedoc/script_logging.rst

 There are a few things to notice.
 First there is a static and a dynamic part of the result.
 The categories "apk meta" and "script meta" are part of every result.
 The dynamic part is the data you log.
 Second it shows the result layout before and after logging values to it.
-The layout after registering the basic layout can be seen at ("category", "category2", "unlogged").
-The final result after logging some values to it at ("category", "category2", "logged").
+The layout after registering the basic layout can be seen at ("category1", "category2", "unlogged").
+The final result after logging some values to it can be seen at ("category1", "category2", "logged").

 .. code-block:: sh